Trance (band): Style

 In his book The Collector's Guide to Heavy Metal - Volume 2: The Eighties, Martin Popoff described Break-Out as traditional and melodic German heavy metal, reminiscent of groups like 220 Volt, the Swedish Overdrive or Accept's Balls to the Wall.
 Lothar Anthoni's singing is reminiscent of groups like Trouble or Nazareth.
 Lyrically, the band addresses the moral emptiness of the world, preaching a compassionate anarchy and exposing the flaws that result therefrom.
-Popoff drew comparisons to Trouble again, on „Power Infusion“, the band focuses again on traditional heavy metal, but that which is located in the uptempo area.
+Popoff drew comparisons to Trouble again; on „Power Infusion“, the band focuses again on traditional heavy metal, but that which is located in the uptempo area.
 According to Popoff, he described the songs as philosophically and emotionally profound.
-On Victory, the band fall even deeper into the world of depression and claustrophobia, with which Popoff warned not to listen to the first three albums all at once, otherwise you could fall into depression.
+On Victory, the band falls even deeper into the world of depression and claustrophobia, with which Popoff warned not to listen to the first three albums all at once; otherwise, you could fall into depression.
 In The Collector's Guide to Heavy Metal.
-Volume 3: The Nineties wrote Popoff that on „Rockers“ the band barely reveals any of the sadness of their predecessors and that they had become too experimental.
-On the „Die Hard“ release, they had returned a bit to the roots: The speed of the songs varied frequently, these were well structured and would occasionally be reminiscent of U.D.O.
-The rock hard encyclopedia arranged the band musically between Scorpions and Accept.
+Volume 3: The Nineties, Popoff wrote that on „Rockers“ the band barely reveals any of the sadness of their predecessors and that they had become too experimental.
+On the „Die Hard“ release, they had returned a bit to the roots: The speed of the songs varied frequently; these were well structured and would occasionally be reminiscent of U.D.O.

-According to Manfred Meyer from the Metal Hammer, some would rank the band alongside Accept and Scorpions the third most important hard-rock band in Germany.
-In the review of „Victory“, Frank admitted that he had never been able to do much with the band because he always considered them a Scorpions copy.
+The Rock Hard encyclopedia arranged the band musically between Scorpions and Accept.
+According to Manfred Meyer from Metal Hammer, some would rank the band alongside Accept and Scorpions the third most important hard-rock band in Germany.
+In the review of "Victory", Frank admitted that he had never been able to do much with the band because he always considered them a Scorpions copy.
 Above all, the vocals were a major weakness of the band, which Antoni could not cover up, especially in the higher vocal ranges.
 According to Matthias Prenzel of Metal Hammer, „Back in Trance“ is the first album to succeed in bringing Trance out of the shadows of Accept and Scorpions. „…The vocals are suffering and almost pathetic, the riffs catchy and driving the rhythm…“.
 According to Andreas Schöwe from Metal Hammer, the band hardly reminds you of any of their predecessors on Boulevard of Broken Dreams, although at times they still sound reminiscent of groups like Scorpions, Accept, Grave Digger, Running Wild and Sinner.
 According to Martin Groß of Metal Hammer „Rockers“ could not build on the successes of its predecessors, the music on this album was more like “quite unspeakable cafeteria hard rock".
 Schöwe described Shock Power as "a well-shuffled conglomeration" of the first two albums, Break out (1982) and Power Infusion (1983).